Fiat Chrysler to recall 228,508 trucks to fix shifter issue

-(Reuters) - Fiat Chrysler Automobiles NV’s (FCHA.MI) U.S. unit said on Friday it would recall about 228,508 trucks in the United States, Canada, Mexico and some other markets to prevent drivers from unintentionally shifting their vehicles out of “park.”
+Feb 16 (Reuters) - Fiat Chrysler Automobiles NV’s U.S. unit said on Friday it would recall about 228,508 trucks in the United States, Canada, Mexico and some other markets to prevent drivers from unintentionally shifting their vehicles out of “park.”

 The brake transmission shift interlock (BTSI) may overheat on some vehicles, FCA US LLC said, adding that it would cause the shifter to be repositioned without brake-pedal application, or the presence of a key in the ignition.